Asymptotic tensor rank is characterized by polynomials: Zariski-closed sublevel sets for asymptotic rank

-In this section we will prove a polynomial characterization of asymptotic tensor rank, namely that each of its sublevel sets is characterized by the vanishing of a finite set of polynomials.
-We then use this to prove that the asymptotic rank is discrete from above.
-We will work with a general class of regularizations of ``admissible functionals'' which includes asymptotic rank.
+In this section we prove that the sublevel sets of asymptotic tensor rank are Zariski-closed, and hence characterized by the vanishing of finitely many polynomials.
+We then use this to prove that asymptotic rank is discrete from above.
+We work with a general class of regularizations of ``admissible functionals'' which includes asymptotic rank.
 Let~$\field$ be an arbitrary field.